 Both CBSE and ICSE (CISCE) prescribe a certain teaching approach and both have underwent significant change over the past 10 year.
 Generally the focus has increased on learning through experience and experimentation rather than through one-way teaching.
 This is for the better!
 Ultimately the quality of instruction depends upon the school and less on the board.
 There is not much to choose here.

 As per us, the focus should be on effective learning which happens if the learning is ACTIVE and if it is ENJOYABLE for the student.
 ACTIVE learning i.e. learning by doing (vs passive listing or watching) helps a child retain up to 45 times more.
 Further, if they enjoy the learning process or outcome, then their interest and understanding increases manifold.
-Click here to see these free worksheets as examples of ACTIVE and ENJOYABLE learning.
+Modern schools, at least CBSE and ICSE, have been making special efforts to include creative learning games, experiential projects and real life mathematical activities as a way to encourage learning.
+This is specially true for Maths, Science and English where a lot of attention and creative thinking has gone in to making learning interesting.
 Schools, teachers and you have to make special efforts to achieve these twin objectives.

 Freedom and flexibility: